 MPH, Health Promotion and Behavioral Sciences, University of Texas School of Public Health

 BA, Political Science and Spanish Literature, Colgate University

 As a social scientist and mixed methods researcher, the primary focus of Dr. Fleckman's work is the prevention of violence.
-Her current emphasis is evaluating mechanisms for the prevention of family violence and sexual violence.
-Much of her work contributes to better understanding the role larger structural and community-level factors and processes may play in shaping behavior, and how such factors can be influenced to improve well-being and reduce risk for violence.
+Her current focus is the evaluation of mechanisms for the prevention of family violence, including child maltreatment and intimate partner violence, and sexual violence from a health equity lens.
+Much of her work contributes to better understanding the role that larger structural and community-level factors and processes may play in shaping rates of violence, and how such factors can be influenced to reduce risk for violence and promote well-being.
 She is actively involved in collaboration with local and national community-based groups and advocacy organizations.
-Prior to joining as faculty, Dr. Fleckman completed a Post-Doctoral Fellowship in the Department of Global Community Health and Behavioral Sciences with the support of Chapin Hall at the University of Chicago.
+Prior to joining as faculty, Dr. Fleckman completed a Post-Doctoral Fellowship with the support of Chapin Hall at the University of Chicago.

 Please see Dr. Fleckman's publications at this PubMed NCBI profile page.